 The two most important activities undertaken by the business is production or procurement of products and its distribution to the end user.
 The procurement of raw materials and its conversion into a finished product is an easy job.
 However, the disbursement of the product is a strenuous one, because creating a place for a product in the market is a bit difficult task, as the market is already flooded with lacs and lacs of products, where no one knows about your product and in this way the marketing comes into the picture.

 Nowadays, marketing is not confined to the product, but services, ideas, property, experiences and even people are marketed.
 The marketing activities are aimed at creating an impression of the product or service in the consumer mind, in such a manner, that your brand becomes a synonym for that particular product or service.
-Marketing of products and services involves different strategies due to the dissimilarities in their characteristics.
-Here, in this article we are going to talk about the differences between product and service marketing, read carefully.
+Here, in this article, we are going to talk about the differences between product and service marketing, read carefully.

 Content: Product Marketing Vs Service Marketing

 |Basis for Comparison||Product Marketing||Service Marketing|

 |Meaning||Product marketing refers to the process in which the marketing activities are aligned to promote and sell a specific product for a particular segment.||Service marketing implies the marketing of economic activities, offered by the business to its clients for adequate consideration.|

 |Marketing mix||4 P's||7 P's|

 |Who comes to whom?||Products come to customers.||Customers come to service.|

 |Transfer||It can be owned and resold to another party.||It is neither owned nor transferred to another party.|